Lucuma: The Sugar Alternative Known as the "Gold of the Incas"

 Supports Heart Health

 One of the worst things for heart health is sugar.
-Sugar creates free radicals in your body and also causes your body to spike insulin, both issues that can cause issues in heart health.
+Sugar creates free radicals in your body and also causes your body to spike insulin, both issues that can cause problems with heart health.

 By using the superfood sugar alternative lucuma, you are eliminating the sugar and the potential harm it creates, not to mention avoiding the body-wide inflammation sugar can cause.